OttoLaitinen/ReactNativeAnimationsComparison/README.md

 ## Technical Specifications

-To be able to detect and act upon user's gestures an additional library called [React Native Gesture Handler](https://docs.swmansion.com/react-native-gesture-handler/docs/) was used.
+To be able to detect and act upon user's gestures an additional library called [React Native Gesture Handler](https://docs.swmansion.com/react-native-gesture-handler/docs/) (also by Software Mansion) was used.

 Other software libraries or packages and their respective versions can be found from the `package.json` file.